waldeland/CNN-for-ASI/README.md

 # CNN for ASI
+Code for the paper:
-Tutorial: Convolutional Neural Networks for Automated Seismic Interpretation,<br />
+**Tutorial: Convolutional Neural Networks for Automated Seismic Interpretation**,<br />
 A. U. Waldeland, A. C. Jensen, L. Gelius and A. H. S. Solberg <br />
-The Leading Edge, In Press
+*The Leading Edge, In Press*

 This repository contains python/pytorch code for applying Convolutional Neural Networks (CNN) on seismic data.
 The input is a segy-file containing post-stack seismic amplitude data.
 The training labels are given as images of the training slices, colored to indicate the classes.